-- Step 1 In the Content Server interface, from the Management tab, go to Configuration > Windows server.
-The server administration window appears. - Step 2 Click Set Administrator Password. - Step 3 Enter the current password and new password.
-Then confirm the new password. - Step 4 Click OK.
+- Step 1 Log in to the Content Server by using a Remote Desktop Connection.
+Go to Start > Control Panel > User Accounts > Change your Windows password.
+The User Account window appears. - Step 2 Click Change your password. - Step 3 Enter the current password and new password.
+Then confirm the new password. - Step 4 Click Change password.